 Routing

-The routing is strongly inpsired by Astro's Routing, its also file based.
-Which means you define the routes trough the files in the pages folder.
-So if you add a page hello.php in the pages folder, you can access it via http://localhost:8009/hello.
-This also means that you can define nested routes by creating a folder with the same name as the route and adding an index.php file in it.
-For example, if you create a folder about in the pages folder and add an index.php file in it, you can access it via http://localhost:8009/about.
+Routing in Darken is inspired by Astro's Routing.
+It is file-based, meaning you define routes through files in the pages folder.
+For example, if you add a page hello.php in the pages folder, you can access it at http://localhost:8009/hello.
+You can also define nested routes by creating a folder with the route name and adding an index.php file inside it.
+For example, pages/about/index.php is accessible at http://localhost:8009/about.

 Route Parameters

-The routing system also supports route parameters, those are declared with [[ and ]] in the file name.
-For example, if you create a file hello-[[name]].php in the pages folder, you can access it via http://localhost:8009/hello-world.
-This also works with folders, so if you create a folder about in the pages folder and add a [[name]].php file in it, you can access it via http://localhost:8009/about/darken.
-Those route paramters can the be retrieve with the ↱ Darken\Attributes\RouteParam attribute.
+The routing system supports route parameters, declared with [[ and ]] in the file name.
+For example, hello-[[name]].php in the pages folder is accessible at http://localhost:8009/hello-world.
+This also works with folders, so pages/about/[[name]].php is accessible at http://localhost:8009/about/darken.
+Route parameters can be retrieved with the ↱ Darken\Attributes\RouteParam attribute.

 <?php